Spin-orbital liquids and insulator-metal transitions on the pyrochlore lattice: Introduction

 We employ a real space approach, equivalent to unrestricted Hartree-Fock at zero temperature, that uses a static auxiliary orbital field to handle the Hubbard interaction.
 We solve the resulting `electron~-~local moment~-~orbital moment' problem via Monte Carlo based simulated annealing on the pyrochlore lattice.
 Within the limits of our method we address (1)-(4) of the questions posed above, and (5) and (6) elsewhere.
 Our main results are the following:

-(i)~{\it Phase boundaries:} The proximity of the magnetic transition and MIT in the ambient pressure molybdates is a coincidence - at weak AF coupling the metal and insulator are both ferromagnetic, while at strong AF coupling they are both spin disordered. (ii)~{\it Physics behind the MIT:} The shift in the critical interaction for the MIT, with applied pressure, can be understood in terms of the kinetic energy suppression driven by growing spin and orbital disorder. (iii)~{\it Coupled spin-orbital state:} The magnetic state is a spin ferromagnet (S-F) or a spin liquid (S-L), the orbital state is similarly O-F or O-L. We find that the low $J_{AF}$ state is mainly S-F~-~O-F while the large $J_{AF}$ state is S-L~-O-L. The exception is the large $U$ state at small $J_{AF}$ which is S-F but O-L. (iv)~{\it Spectral behaviour near the MIT:} The $U_c$ changes with changing $J_{AF}$, so we use a normalised frequency scale, $\omega/U_c(J_{AF})$, to compare spectral features.
+\begin{itemize} \item {\it Phase boundaries:} The proximity of the magnetic transition and MIT in the ambient pressure molybdates is a coincidence - at weak AF coupling the metal and insulator are both ferromagnetic, while at strong AF coupling they are both spin disordered. \item {\it Physics behind the MIT:} The shift in the critical interaction for the MIT, with applied pressure, can be understood in terms of the kinetic energy suppression driven by growing spin and orbital disorder. \item {\it Coupled spin-orbital state:} The magnetic state is a spin ferromagnet (S-F) or a spin liquid (S-L), the orbital state is similarly orbital ferromagnet (O-F) or orbital liquid (O-L).
+We find that the low $J_{AF}$ state is mainly S-F~-~O-F while the large $J_{AF}$ state is S-L~-O-L. \item {\it Spectral behaviour near the MIT:} The $U_c$ changes with changing $J_{AF}$, so we use a normalised frequency scale, $\omega/U_c(J_{AF})$, to compare spectral features.
 At the MIT the larger $J_{AF}$ systems have more low energy spectral weight than the weak $J_{AF}$ case.
-Surprisingly, the gap edge states at large $J_{AF}$ are strongly localised, leading to an optical gap that is larger than the density of states gap, revealing the growing Anderson character of the transition with increasing $J_{AF}$.
+Surprisingly, the gap edge states at large $J_{AF}$ are strongly localized, leading to an optical gap that is larger than the density of states gap, revealing the growing Anderson character of the transition with increasing $J_{AF}$. \end{itemize}

-This paper is one of a two part study of the two orbital magnetic phase competing model appropriate to the molybdates.
-This paper, Paper~I, focuses on the ground state, Paper~II will discuss thermal phase transitions.
-Although focused on the ground state, most of the introductory and methodological issues are discussed in this paper, and not repeated in Paper~II.
-In the next section we discuss the auxiliary field based Monte Carlo method, indicating its relation to full fledged quantum Monte Carlo and the unrestricted Hartree-Fock methods.
-This is followed by a discussion of the results, including the ground state phase diagram, the detailed magnetic and orbital structure factors in the different phases, and the density of states and transport properties across the metal-insulator transition.
+The remaining of this paper is structured as follows.
+In section II we discuss the static auxiliary field based Monte Carlo method in connection with the full fledged determinant quantum Monte Carlo and the unrestricted Hartree-Fock methods.
+This is followed by a discussion of our results in section III, comprising of the ground state phase diagram, the detailed magnetic and orbital structure factors in the different phases, and the density of states and transport properties across the metal-insulator transition.
+We propose an effective spin only model for the fermionic system under consideration in section IV and discuss the MIT in the light of this effective model.
+We conclude in section V with pointers for experiments.